-For Dr. Christopher Chen, the author of the article above, robust primary care models are at the center of successful healthcare plans.
-In the article, he outlines the ways in which Medicare Advantage allows physicians to better engage their patients.
-He notes that a benefit plan that includes more time for physician-patient interaction, empathetic listening practices, and coordinated care results in better care and lower costs.
+For Dr. Christopher Chen (the author of the article above), robust primary care models are at the center of successful healthcare plans.
+Chen notes a benefit plan that includes more time for physician-patient interaction, empathetic listening practices, and coordinated care results in better care and lower costs.

-In fact, the article cites a 33.6% reduction in ER visits, 28% fewer hospital admissions, and 25.7% fewer inpatient hospital days on average, when utilizing coordinated care models similar to Vera Whole Health.
+In fact, the article cites a 33.6 percent reduction in ER visits, 28 percent fewer hospital admissions, and 25.7 percent fewer inpatient hospital days on average, when utilizing coordinated care models similar to Vera Whole Health.

-At Vera, these practices are at the core of our managed care model that we use to engage patients in a four-part health program.
+At Vera, these practices are at the core of our APC model.
 So what’s included?